-Department of Planning and Environment - HYDSTRA
+Department of Climate Change, Energy, the Environment and Water-HYDSTRA

 Storage volumes are calculated by processing a gauged storage elevation through a rating table that converts it to a volume.

 The following table provides a breakdown of the storage capacities and dead storages.